Shoye21/3Pillar-DIY/README.md

 This DIY project was made with sheer focus and determination.
-Some things might not be up to the mark or as the organisation wanted, but whatever was done, is done with honesty and hardwork :)
+Some things might not be up to the mark or as the organization wanted, but whatever was done, is done with honesty and hard work :)

 Following are the links attached that will take you directly to the pages.
 Feedbacks are happily welcome- it will be an honor for me.